SenaThenu/kindle-clippings-to-notion/README.md

 ### Prerequisites 📋

 Make sure you have Python installed.
-Afterwards, run the following command in the terminal and install the requirements;
+Afterwards, run the following command in the terminal to install the requirements;
 ```bash
 pip install -r requirements.txt
 ```